qχeləc, nə́c̓əmat θəɬ kʷθə šxʷqʷeləwən

 Read Right Society is a registered nonprofit which promotes life skills, literacy, and early years’ programs throughout Hope, BC and surrounding communities.
 We believe in empowering others with literacy and life skills, including setting a positive, nurturing foundation for children and families.
 This includes Swetexel Daycare and Preschool, in partnership with Yale First Nation and Grace Baptist Church.

 Ridge Meadows Association for Community Living

-Ridge Meadows Association for Community Living is a nonprofit agency that provides services and supports for more than 600 children and adults with developmental disabilities, and children at risk of developmental disability or delay, and their families.
+Ridge Meadows Association for Community Living is a non-profit agency that provides services and support for more than 600 children and adults with development disabilities and children at risk of development disability or delay, and their families.
 Service includes developmental, educational, recreational, vocational, and Residential programs.
-This includes the Aboriginal Infant and Supported Child Development Programs as well as the Child and Youth with Special Needs (CYSN) Guide/Family Support Programs.
+This includes the Indigenous Infant and Supported Child Development Programs as well as the Child and Youth with Special Needs (CYSN) Guide/Family Support Programs.

 Seabird Island Band

 The Seabird Island Band exists to promote a healthier, self-sufficient, self-governing, unified and educated community.
 Seabird Island ECD consists of 11 programs that strive to give the smallest members of the community and neighboring communities the strongest start to life.
 They believe in educating the children academically, physically, emotionally, spiritually and culturally as strong well supported, well adjusted children so they will grow to be strong, well adjusted adults.
 Seabird I

 Spirit of the Children Society (SOTCS) is an urban Aboriginal multi-service organizational HUB for families living in the Burnaby, New Westminster and Tri-cities (Fraser North area) to access culturally responsive programs to support children, youth, parents, and the family as a whole.